Intent of our Computing Curriculum

 All learning will start with revisiting prior knowledge and making meaningful connections.
 Staff will model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow them to integrate new knowledge into larger concepts.
 Curriculum quizzes are used to review learning and check that children know more and remember more.

-Online safety is addressed both in lessons and in whole-school assemblies, allowing us to promote healthy attitudes to online activities at an age-appropriate level.
 In lessons, computing skills are taught in a cross-curricular way wherever possible.
 However, to help us deliver appropriate and challenging provision, some content may be delivered in discrete lessons to maximise the pupils’ successes when using the necessary software.

 Computing assessment is ongoing throughout the relevant units to inform teachers with their planning, lesson activities and differentiation.
 Summative assessment is completed at the end of each unit where computing objectives have been covered.